Thunder-Blaze/altblog/src/content/posts/svelte-5-vs-react/index.md

 2. **Runes** replace hooks.
 A rune like `$state(0)` declares state.
 A rune like `$derived(expr)` computes a value from other state. `$effect(() => { ... })` defines what React would call a "side effect" - code that runs in response to data changes but doesn’t itself produce data for the UI.
 Importantly, because runes are compile-time hints, the compiler wires dependencies automatically.
 3. **Reactivity** is not a runtime guessing game.
 In React, you declare dependencies manually in `useEffect` or `useMemo`, *(Introduction of **React Compiler** did fixed some things but it needs more work)*.
 Forgetting or mis-declaring them is a common source of bugs *(I just faced them a while ago and believe me you don't want to deal with them)*.
 In Svelte, reactivity is **fine-grained and explicit**: if `count` is used inside `$derived` or `$effect`, the compiler knows exactly when to update.

 This structure means a Svelte 5 application has no virtual DOM, no reconciliation layer, and significantly less runtime code.
-What ships to the browser is essentially optimized vanilla JavaScript customized for your component tree.
+What the browser gets is essentially optimized vanilla JavaScript customized for your component tree.

 ---

 ## What is Reactivity ?

-The term **"reactivity"** describes how a framework updates the UI when data changes.
+The term ***"reactivity"*** describes how a framework updates the UI when the data changes.

 In **React**, reactivity is powered by state and re-renders.
-You call `setState`, React re-runs the component, then the Virtual DOM decides what needs updating.
-This works well, but every change re-executes the component function, even if only one value changed.
+You call `setState`, React re-runs the component, then the Virtual DOM decides what needs updating with its diffing algorithm.
+This works well, but every change re-executes the component function, even if only one value changed which is very frustating when you're calling an API, you'll need to properly manage it and use caching or something to prevent additional caches.

 In **Svelte**, reactivity is built into the compiler.
 Assigning to a variable (`count++`) directly updates only the DOM nodes that depend on it.
 No Virtual DOM, no component re-runs - just precise updates.

-The difference is subtle but important: React reactivity is **runtime-driven**, while Svelte reactivity is **compile-time optimized**.
+The difference is subtle but important: React reactivity is ***runtime-driven***, while Svelte reactivity is ***compile-time optimized*** (very less is left for the browser to do when using svelte, which is one of the reason svelte is much faster).

 > Source: [Reactivity in Modern Web Development](https://medium.com/approved-tech/understanding-reactivity-and-state-management-in-modern-web-development-c3b7a354a515)